VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/ProductAssociation/ProductAssociation.md

 # ProductAssociation ==~object~==

-The `ProductAssociation` represents the association between products in queries.
+This type represents the association between products in queries.

 ## Fields